-EMPLOYEE POST-TRAVEL DISCLOSURE FORM Original Amendment

-This form is for disclosing the receipt of travel expenses from private sources for travel taken in connection with official duties.
+EMPLOYEE POST-TRAVEL DISCLOSURE FORM Original Amendment This form is for disclosing the receipt of travel expenses from private sources for travel taken in connection with official duties.
 This form does not eliminate the need to report privately-funded travel on the annual Financial Disclosure Statements of those employees required to file them.
 In accordance with House Rule 25, clause 5, you must complete this form and file it with the Clerk of the House, by email at gifttravelreports@mail.house.gov, within 15 days after travel is completed.
-Please do not file this form with the Committee on Ethics completed.
 Please do not file this form with the Committee on Ethics.
 NOTE: Willful or knowing misrepresentations on this form may be subject to criminal prosecution pursuant to 18 U.S.C. § 1001.
-1. Name of Traveler: Paige Hutchinson OR None 2. a.
-Name of Accompanying Relative: \\\\\ b.
+Name of Traveler: James Leuschen a.
+Name of Accompanying Relative: Janelle Leuschen b.
 Relationship to Traveler: Spouse Child Other (specify): 3. a.
-Dates: Departure: 3/31/2023 Return: 4/2/2023 b.
-Dates at Personal Expense, if any: 4.
-Departure City: Washington DC Destination: Middleburg VA Return City: Washington DC Sponsor(s), Who Paid for the Trip: Center Forward 6.
-Describe Meetings and Events Attended: I attended meetings and briefings on energy policy, CHIPS and Science Act implementation, ESG Research and bipartisan cooperation in the 118th Congress.
+Dates: Departure: 3/31/23 Return: 4/2/23 b.
+Dates at Personal Expense, if any: Departure City: Washington, DC Destination: Middleburg, VA Return City: Washington, DC Sponsor(s), Who Paid for the Trip: Center Forward Describe Meetings and Events Attended: I participated in plenary style presentations on implementation of major legislation from the last congress, including the CHIPS Act, in addition to a breakout session on workforce and childcare policy challenges.
+All of these will help inform my work Rep. Hoyer as we develop policy solutions and work to implement policies enacted last congress.
 7. Attached to this form are each of the following, signify that each item is attached by checking the corresponding box: a. a completed Sponsor Post-Travel Disclosure Form; b. the Primary Trip Sponsor Form completed by the trip sponsor prior to the trip, including all attachments and the Additional Sponsor Form(s); c. page 2 of the completed Traveler Form submitted by the employee; and d. the letter from the Committee on Ethics approving my participation on this trip. a.
 I represent that I participated in each of the activities reflected in the attached sponsor's agenda.
 Signify statement is true by checking the box. b.
 If not, explain: I certify that the information contained on this form is true, complete, and correct to the best of my knowledge.
-Date: 04/04/2023 Signature of Traveler: I authorized this travel in advance.
+Signature of Traveler: I authorized this travel in advance.
 I have determined that all of the expenses listed on the attached Sponsor Post-Travel Disclosure Form were necessary and that the travel was in connection with the employee's official duties and would not create the appearance that the employee is using public office for private gain.
-Date: 04/04/2023 Name of Supervising Member: Rep. Colin Allred Signature of Supervising Member: